Thermalization within a Stark manifold through Rydberg atom interactions

 \textit{Discussion\textemdash}Preliminary numerical evidence suggests that the failure to thermalize in this experiment is due to the presence of quantum many-body scars.
 The Hamiltonian for the present system shares a feature with the PXP model in which quantum many-body scars were originally reported~\cite{turner_WeakErgodicityBreaking_2018} and with a few-body system in which quantum many-body scars have also been proposed~\cite{spielman_QuantumManybodyScars_2024}; namely, that there are two interactions, one weak and one strong, and that the strong interactions are suppressed for some initial states.

-The strong interactions are the couplings between energy levels within a cluster, which have dipole moments that are typical an order of magnitude larger than the weaker couplings between clusters.
+The strong interactions are the couplings between energy levels within a cluster (around 250~$ea_0$), which have dipole moments that are typically an order of magnitude larger than the weaker couplings between clusters (around 60~$ea_0$).
 An initial state in which only the bottom or top energy level in a cluster was excited, for example, would present no possible dipole-dipole interactions within the cluster.
-We plan to study this possibility in future work.

-Using this new experimental platform, we have observed nonthermal behavior in a strongly coupled, isolated quantum system.
-The role of quantum many-body scar states on the thermal evolution of this system can be explored further through refinement of our excitation technique.
-By moving the initial state to the edge of the manifold, we can gain insight into edge effects.
+This new experimental platform has the potential to yield deeper understanding of the thermodynamics of strongly coupled, isolated quantum systems.
+By refining our excitation technique, we can further probe the role of quantum many-body scar states on the nonthermal behavior observed in this system.
+For example, by moving the initial state closer to the edge of the manifold, we can gain insight into edge effects.
 Additionally, we can excite a superposition of manifold clusters to explore the dynamics of an initial state that more closely resembles a thermal state.
+We plan to study these possibilities in future work.